hermangroup/docs/introduction/features.rst

 Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.
-With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Historia (which means 6.97 Historia or USD1360 in July 2017) for the year of 2017.
+With current masternode numbers and rewards, masternodes earn approximately an 8% return on 1000 Historia (which means 6.97 Historia or USD1360 in July 2017) for the year of 2017.
 This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
 These rewards decrease by 7% each year, but the rising value of Historia may offset these reductions.
-As a matter of fact, masternodes were receiving 140 Historia per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
+As a matter of fact, masternodes were receiving 140 Historia per month at the beginning of 2016, but this was less money than today: USD600 per month.
 There is also the possibility for masternodes to earn money from fees in the future.